Physician Leadership Lessons From the Business World

 1. Position: “People follow you because they have to.”
 This is the lowest level of leadership, and it equates to simply being “the boss.”
 In certain situations, however, this style of leadership makes sense – for example, a military commander during a time of crisis.
 Based on your title alone, others look to you as the leader.
 As a physician, although you may not have a formal leadership or management title, you do have position as the medical authority.
 Naturally, you will have a major impact on the work environment.
 Your attitude, positive or negative, will spread much more quickly than anyone else's in the clinic.

 2. Permission: “People follow you because they want to.”
 This level of leadership is achieved by building relationships with those around you – from your receptionist to your medical assistant to your physician colleagues.
 If you tend to be more task-oriented than people-oriented, this can be a challenge, but it is critical.
 You must build relationships, understand your team members' personalities, and know how they work together before you can progress to the other levels of leadership.
 This can be time-consuming; however, it is time well spent.
 Making support staff feel as though they are valuable members of the team can help raise morale.
-In addition, if there comes a time when you have to counsel or correct a staff member, he or she is more apt to listen if you have the
+In addition, if there comes a time when you have to counsel or correct a staff member, he or she is more apt to listen if you have the foundation of a good relationship.
+One sign of level-2 leadership is that people feel better after talking with you.

 Copyright © 2016 by the American Academy of Family Physicians.